muldoon2007/muldoon2007.github.io/_posts/2024-11-24-software-best-practices.markdown

 As much as we may wish otherwise, software systems do not exist in the Platonic space of pure ideas.
 There also happen to be people, and capital, and business objectives and strategies.
 With just a little extra work, we can add this “context” to complete the flywheel (Figure 3).
 There are now a few more arrows to describe:

     i.
 Faster execution generates more capital.
     j.
 More capital speeds up the flywheel generally by fueling the whole system with resources.
     k.
 A clear business strategy makes it easier to form effective plans.
     l.
 Principles are cheap.
 People and teams with collectively good judgment know how to cultivate, improve and apply them effectively.
     m.
 Good tooling can help track the quality of judgment and elevate people and teams who exercise good judgment.

 ![Figure 3](/images/flywheel-company.jpeg "Figure 3: Compounding in the context of a software engineering organization")

+            **Figure 3: Compounding in the context of a software engineering organization**

 One point: Figure 3 could perhaps have been titled, “A Model of a Generic Firm.”
 That is, it doesn’t appear specifically to apply to software engineering, or even to engineering in general.
 This isomorphism is not a coincidence, but more discussion on that will have to wait for a future essay.